AnnaVertikova/SmartCalc_QT_CPP/README.md

-# SmartCalc_Qt_CPP

 # SmartCalc v2.0

-Implementation of SmartCalc v2.0 with opportunity of plotting a algebraic function graph and a credit calculator as a bonus part of the task.
+Implementation of calculator with opportunity of plotting an algebraic function graph and a credit calculator as a bonus part of the task.

 This is an individual educational project developed by me at School 21.
 It's my first attempt to use MVC pattern.